SharkieSophie

 - Papastamatiou et al, 2020

-Apparently not!
-The scientists found that the sharks which looked for food alone (known as "lone foragers"), had significantly lower hunting success compared to those which spent time in groups (known as "social foragers").
-They hypothesised that the sharks were using "social information sharing" to find good patches of food - basically they were getting recommendations from friends about where to go eat!
+The researchers suspect that grouping allows grey reef sharks to have a higher hunting success.
+They noted that sharks that were lone foragers, had significantly less success finding prey compared to those which spent time in groups (known as "social foragers").
+Therefore, it seems that these sharks were using "social information sharing" to find good patches of food - getting recommendations from friends about where to go eat!
+(Papastamatiou et al, 2020).

 This is not dissimilar to how human beings have evolved; where forming groups made survival easier, until eventually a complicated social construct became crucial to daily life.
 So, maybe we have more in common with sharks than we have previously thought...